HMPV Symptoms, Prevention & Treatment

-In a modern laboratory, equipped with the most modern machines, blood collection with the special VeinFinder machine becomes even easier.
+In our modern laboratory, equipped with state of the art equipment, blood draw gets easier with the special VeinFinder machine .

-The special machine thanks to its technology can visualize the patient’s veins.
+The specialised machine can assist with the visualisation of the patient’s veins.

 Summer allergies

-Summer allergies are very common because we are outdoors more often due to the weather.
-Summer allergies usually start in June and end in September, with symptoms peaking in June and July.
+Summer allergies are very common due to the more permitting weather encouraging us to remain outdoors longer.
+Summer allergies usually beggin in June and end in September, with symptoms peaking during June & July.

-How do I prepare my child for blood donation?
+How do I prepare my child for blood draw?

 Here are some simple steps to help your child feel comfortable during the blood draw.

 Explain to the children what is going to happen.
-Tell your child why the test is being done and how it will be done.
+Tell your child why the test is being done and how it will be performed.

 Streptococcus

-Human disease is most commonly associated with group A streptococci.
+Infections from group A streptococci are the most common in humans.
 Acute group A streptococcal disease is most often a respiratory infection (pharyngitis or tonsillitis) or a skin infection (pyoderma).

 Allergies at Christmas.
 What to look out for during the festive season.

-Colds or ‘flu’ and allergies are conditions that all affect your respiratory system, which can make them difficult to diagnose.
+Colds or ‘flu’ and allergies are conditions that all affect your respiratory system, which can make them hard to diagnose.

-However, every disease has basic symptoms that distinguish it…
+However, every disease has basic symptoms that distinguishes it…

 Colds, flu and allergies

-Colds or ‘flu’ and allergies are conditions that all affect your respiratory system, which can make them difficult to diagnose.
+Colds or ‘flu’ and allergy are all conditions which affect your respiratory system, which makes them difficult to diagnose.

-However, each disease has basic symptoms that distinguish it and can separate a cold from an allergy.
+However, each disease has basic symptoms which distinguish it, and can separate a cold from an allergy.

 Food intolerance test